MicrosoftDocs/customer-voice/fp-docs/plan-survey.md

 - When using Power Automate to automate survey response processing or follow-up, be sure to create the workflow by using the account that has the capacity to run the projected workflow volume.

-  **Recommendation**: Set up the Power Automate workflow by using an account that has a Power Automate Plan 1 or Plan 2 license.
+  **Recommendation**: Set up the Power Automate workflow by using an account that has an appropriate Power Automate plan.
 More information: [Power Apps and Power Automate licensing FAQs](https://docs.microsoft.com/power-platform/admin/powerapps-flow-licensing-faq)

 For any questions or assistance, please contact Microsoft support.